 At T-Mobile, I led cloud transformation efforts that reshaped how infrastructure was designed, deployed, and secured.
 My focus was building out AWS strategies that made our systems more scalable, reliable, and secure—while also keeping an eye on cost and performance.

-Beyond the architecture itself, I spent a lot of time with people—building internal training, mentoring teammates, and helping the broader org get comfortable with cloud technologies.
+Beyond the architecture itself, I built training programs, mentored engineers, and helped teams develop the confidence to operate securely in the cloud.
 Watching the team grow into a security-conscious, cloud-savvy group was just as rewarding as the tech milestones we hit.

 This role gave me a chance to bridge deep technical work with long-term strategy, always grounded in the idea that better infrastructure means better business outcomes.